-If we strip back the layers of muscle all the way down to our skeletal system, there are some universal foundational movement requirements.
-We know that our body segments move in specific ways to create a whole body that works together.
+If we strip back the layers of muscle, all the way down to our skeletal system, there are some universal foundational movement requirements.
+We know that tour body segments movement in specific ways to create a whole body that works together.

 For example, ankles and hips are mobile, while our knees are stable.
 This pattern continues: while our hips are mobile, our lumbar spine should be stable.
 Our thoracic spine (mid-upper back) is expected to be mobile, while our scapula needs to be stable so our shoulders can move freely in space.
 Elbows are stable and wrists are made to be mobile.

 Problems arise when our health, lifestyles, posture or training volume send mixed messages to our body.
 When imbalanced, muscle tone or function can actually negatively impact how our skeletal system is designed to move.

 Sitting all day at a desk reduces hip mobility, but that doesn't mean the need for movement disappears.
 In this case, the lumbar spine (where we want stability) can adapt to the lack of movement in the hips by becoming more mobile, therefore creating dysfunction.

 To flip that on its head, if someone lacks core stability (and therefore lumbar stability), muscles around the hips can tighten to try and compensate; but we know hips are made to be mobile.